muggy8/improbable/from-me-to-me/dPRPjiiM.md

 The bowl did indeed feel warm and somehow the warmth made me feel a bit better inside as well.

-before long, the bubbling stopped and Phanna took the rock out of the murky water and showed it to me.
+Before long, the bubbling stopped and Phanna took the rock out of the murky water and showed it to me.

 Some strange yet beautiful symbols I had never seen before were engraved onto the rock.